Death Note (2017 film): Plot

-Before meeting Mia, Light had used the book to coerce a criminally-charged doctor to rescue him and put him into a medically-induced coma, while having another criminal recover the Death Note and continue Kira's killings before returning the book to his bedside, killing both after their role is complete.
-Meanwhile, L is ordered off the case for his apparent misconduct, but in defiance, he raids Mia's home, finds the notebook page with the agents' names and deduces its capabilities.
-In a hysterical fit, he considers writing a name (implied to be Light's).
-When Light wakes from his coma at a hospital with James, who has come to conclude Light is Kira, by his side, he tries to convince James that his actions were "the lesser of two evils", prompting Ryuk to laugh and comment that "humans are so interesting."
+Prior to confronting Mia, Light had used the Death Note to arrange for a criminally-charged doctor to rescue him and put him into a medically induced coma, while having another criminal recover the notebook and continue Kira's killings before returning it to him, shortly thereafter killing both individuals via forced suicide.
+Having been ordered off the case for his apparent misconduct, L defiantly raids Mia's house and finds the page with the agents' names.
+In a hysterical fit, he considers writing down a name (implied to be Light's) to avenge Watari.
+At the hospital, James, now aware of the truth, questions Light, who insists that his actions were the "lesser of two evils."
+Ryuk then peeks around the corner, remarking that "humans are so interesting" while laughing maniacally at Light.